Obama Administration: Sugary Foods Not So Grrreat!

 "Your ability to recognize those characters is a function of how much money the food makers spend in trying to alter the behaviors of children in a non-healthful manner," says Stephen Teret, a public health professor at Johns Hopkins University.

 Now the Federal Trade Commission has offered what it calls "voluntary principles to guide industry self-regulation efforts to improve the nutritional profile of foods marketed to children."

-The government wants the food industry to market healthy foods to kids — not the fast food, sugary cereals and salty snacks that make up so much of the food advertising market aimed at children today.
+The government wants the food industry to market healthful foods to kids — not the fast food, sugary cereals and salty snacks that make up so much of the food advertising market aimed at children today.

-The program would be voluntary, but it still rankles libertarians such as David Boaz of the CATO Institute.
+The program would be voluntary, but it still rankles libertarians such as David Boaz of the Cato Institute.
 He sees this program as a government infringement on companies' free speech rights.

 "If the federal government decided to issue voluntary guidelines about what newsmen should say to avoid inflaming the public, I think [the news media] would be pretty upset," he argues.

 And, he says, since food companies have deep government involvement, opting out of these voluntary standards is "very difficult to do."

 Margo Wootan of the Center for Science in the Public Interest hopes he's right.
 She helped draft the standards, and she says although food companies have taken steps to self-regulate, right now the system is a patchwork with lots of holes.

 "These standards could take us from having self-regulation be a nice idea to having self-regulation actually work," Wootan says.